Skin Inc Supplement Bar Hyaluronic Acid Serum Review

 Review

-Results you may expect from using Skin Inc Supplement Bar Hyaluronic Acid Serum:
+Does Skin Inc Supplement Bar Hyaluronic Acid Serum Work?

-Quite moisturizing: Skin Inc Supplement Bar Hyaluronic Acid Serum has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Skin Inc Supplement Bar Hyaluronic Acid Serum is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, primarily due to the high content of Butylene Glycol (est. ≈6.0%), Glycerin (est. ≈4.0%) and Pentylene Glycol (est. ≈3.0%).